S0f1eM/S0f1eM/README.md

 #### Analyst Developer - ASI (IT and consulting company) - oct.
 2019 - today

-* Missions on various bank companies intranets implemented templates, gabarits & portlets with Jalios CMS.
+* Missions on various bank companies intranets implemented templates, gabarits & portlets with Jalios CMS (HTML/LESS).
-* Work with Java, jsp, Less, jQuery, JIRA, Jenkins (CI/CD), Eclipse, Gitlab...
+* Work with Java, jsp, jQuery, JIRA, Jenkins (CI/CD), Eclipse, Gitlab...

 #### Web Developer - IUEM - National education (public official contract) - feb.
 2017 - dec.
 2018 (2 years)

 <p>My first job as a developer : it was a great challenge !</p>

 * 2017 (1 year contract): Users support on Plone CMS (CSS, JS, Python).
-⌨️ Fixing bugs, tickets, updates, training, adding CSS and content on new intranet.
+⌨️  Hire for web pole maintenance : fixing bugs (tickets), updates, new users training, HTML/CSS and fix contents on the intranet.

 * 2018 (contract renewed for 1 year): <b>Project management and development</b> on the [4 main sites](https://www-iuem.univ-brest.fr/) rebuild.
+⌨️ "Agile" schedule management and modifications of the plannings to keep the final deadline (end of my contract) for each websites.
-⌨️ Migration from Plone to Wordpress, integration of the design, built and implemented [custom contents (CPT)](https://www-iuem.univ-brest.fr/lemar/recherche/equipe-panorama/#prsentation).
+⌨️ Migration of contents from Plone websites to new WordPress.
+⌨️ Integration of the design with the page builder (Elementor) choosed by the graphist so he could refresh the websites design without a developer.
+⌨️ Build and implementation of various [custom contents (CPT)](https://www-iuem.univ-brest.fr/lemar/recherche/equipe-panorama/#prsentation) depending oh the laboratories needs.
 ⌨️ [Development of a custom plugin](https://github.com/S0f1eM/my-first-wp-plugin) for the university directory database (postgre to MySQL, PHP, JavaScript).
+⌨️ Websites deployment and feedbacks adjustments.
+⌨️ Tests on the internal server, technical and users documentations, meetings...

 ### 📫 To reach me on the web :